-COURSE DESCRIPTION: Animal species of importance in the Neo-tropics with the exception of the turkey (Melagris gallapavo) and the Muscovy duck (Cairina moschata) are introduced.
-The focus on neo-tropical animal biodiversity and management in this course is necessary to sustainably evaluate, conserve and utilize indigenous species.
-Neo-tropical animal wildlife resources and management is a unique course which combines geography, physio-geography and culture to identify and manage neo-tropical animal biodiversity.
-Through this course, students will be exposed to a diverse range of neo-tropical animals and innovative sustainable management strategies.
-Some Neotropical animal species like the leather back turtle will used to demonstrate the importance of conservation management.
-This course will be delivered by means of lectures, slides and videos, and also seek to enhance student participation via discussions on key issues.
-Students will be examined based on field trip reports, the slide session and questionnaire, project presentations, project write-up and a final examination.
+COURSE DESCRIPTION: This course introduces students to animal wildlife species of importance in the Neo-tropics.
+It is a unique course which combines geography, physio-geography and culture to identify and manage tropical animal biodiversity.
+Through this course, students will be exposed to a diverse range of wildlife management strategies, with a focus on neo-tropical animals and innovative sustainable management strategies for the region.
+This course will be delivered by means of lectures, tutorial sessions and a field trip.